oSoWoSo/void-sh/README.md

 # void.sh

-void-sh is a small program that configures Void Linux.
+void-sh is a program written in Bash that configures Void Linux.

 ### Content